 When you think Australia you think of beautiful beaches, barbecues, local flora and fauna and the never-ending outback.
 Now add great Australian ski resorts to the equation - yes ski resorts.
 The mountains may be small compared to overseas and the season...read more

-One of the great drives in Australia The Great Ocean Road is one of the best known stretches of road in Australia.
+The Great Ocean Road is one of the best known stretches of road in Australia.
 It is 243 km (151 miles) long and winds along some of the most rugged and picturesque coastline of Victoria.
-Starting at Torquay you pass...read more
+Starting at Torquay you pass through some great beach-side towns and...read more